 Cargo & Towing

 The Escape's liftgate is a plus.
-The rear window raises independently, which is helpful when you want to throw something in quickly or access the cargo area when there's not enough clearance to open the whole liftgate.
-The full liftgate approach is far better than the side-hinged swing gates on the Toyota RAV4 and Jeep Liberty.
+The rear window lifts independently, which is helpful when you want to throw something in quickly or access the cargo area when there's not enough clearance to open the whole liftgate.
+The full liftgate approach is far better than the side-hinged swing gate on the Toyota RAV4.
 The RAV4 is particularly troublesome because it opens toward the curb, forcing you to load cargo from the street side.

 With a cargo volume of 29.2 cubic feet behind the backseat and 66.3 cu. ft. with the backseat folded, the Escape is closer in capacity to the Patriot and Tucson.
 The CR-V and RAV4 have roughly 36 cu. ft. behind their rear seats and about 73 cu. ft. maximum.